IMG Guide Training on Mt. Rainier, May 2013 (zoom»)

 Ty was born and raised in Olympia, WA where he began formal training with the Olympia Mountaineers.
 He has climbed numerous routes in the Olympics, Cascades and all the major volcanoes, including over 40 summits of Mt.
 Rainier.
 Internationally, he has climbed Aconcagua in Argentina, and Orizaba and Ixtaccihuatl in Mexico.
 He has also traveled to Ecuador to climb Iliniza Norte and Sur, Cotopaxi and Cayambe.
 When Ty isn't climbing, you might find him in the skies as he works on getting his private pilot's license, skiing the steep and deep pow, or working as a medical scribe in the Emergency Room.
 He has his bachelor's degree from the Evergreen State College in Geology and enjoys remote alpine routes, hanging ten and ripping the gnar surfing of the NW coast.
 He has had training in WFR, Avy II, and food handler.

 Dallas began his love for climbing mountains by pulling on steep southern sandstone in the hills surrounding his home in Alabama.
 After graduating from Clemson University with a B.S. in Forest Resource Management, he moved west to pursue a master's in Hydrology and Soil Physics at the University of Nevada.
-Conveniently, Lake Tahoe and the Sierra Nevada were only minutes away.
-Whenever, he could get out of the lab, he'd head to the mountains for some skiing and climbing.
+Conveniently, Lake Tahoe and the snowy Sierra Nevada were only minutes away.
+Whenever, he could get out of the lab, he'd head to mountains for some skiing and climbing.
 After completing his master's degree he began to split his time working in Alaska as a wilderness ecologist and at Mt Rose Ski Tahoe as the avalanche forecaster.
-Dallas then moved to the Seattle area where he works year-round as a mountain guide.
+Recently, Dallas moved to the Seattle area where he works year-round as a mountain guide.
+In addition to guiding, Dallas is involved in the avalanche/ snow science industry on both regional and national levels.
+He works regionally for the Northwest Avalanche Center (NWAC) as the field observer for Stevens Pass, Snoqualmie Pass, and Mt Rainier areas.
+On the national level, Dallas serves on the Education Committee for the American Avalanche Association and coordinates AAA's professional level AVPRO course.
 His love for climbing and skiing has taken him to many remote places in Alaska, The Yukon, and throughout the western US.
-Dallas holds a NREMT-B which he has used for 6 years as a professional ski patroller.
-He also is an AAA AVPro graduate, has completed the AIARE Level 3 course, and is an AIARE Level 1 and 2 Instructor.
+Dallas holds a Wilderness First Responder, AAA AVPro certification, AIARE Level 3 certification, and is a certified AIARE Level 1 and 2 course leader.

 Mike Haft learned to ski at Yawgoo Valley Ski Resort in Rhode Island almost as soon as he learned to walk.
 He moved to the west coast when he was 18 and has been rock and ice climbing, mountaineering and skiing ever since.
 Mike's outdoor career began as a W-EMT and Wildland Firefighter, then progressed into backcountry guiding canyoneering in Utah, rock climbing in Wyoming and ski guiding in the Tetons.
 In 2008, he was hired on as a professional ski patroller at Crystal Mountain, WA.
 In addition to providing constant medical care on the mountain, Mike is actively involved in the avalanche dog program and all aspects of avalanche safety on the mountain.
 Crystal Mountain has one of the top 10 avalanche safety programs in the United States.
 He came to IMG in 2009 and has double-digit summits of various routes on Mt.
 Rainier.
 Mike has also climbed and skied to the summit of many peaks in the Pacific Northwest.
 He has had training in OEC (Outdoor Emergency Care), WFR (Wilderness First Responder) and Avalanche Level II.